 For example, studies show that people who love the outdoors gain attachment to their new home when involved in walking and biking in a local park.
 Incorporating the hobbies and activities you love into your life will help you make positive memories around and build a meaningful bond with your new home.

-So, if you’re stressed about your upcoming move, remember: You have the strength and ability to make a difference in your mood by adjusting your mindset.
+So, if you’re stressed about your upcoming move, remember that you can make a difference in your mood by adjusting your mindset.
 You can build a barrier to stress through preparation and planning.
 You can have the hope of building a bond and finding familiarity and joy in your new home.
 And if you need help during any stage in your move, give Bellhops a call.
 We’d love to offer our assistance and literally take a load off.

 To keep up with our latest posts, be sure to like us on Facebook!